 From time to time patients may need a dental filling to restore a decayed or fractured tooth.
 White fillings have become increasingly popular over the years.

-Tooth decay is caused by acid-producing bacterias that are found in plaque.
+Tooth decay is caused by acid-producing bacteria that are found in plaque.
 These acids occur after eating and drinking and can break down the enamel and dentine of the teeth.

 In order to prevent tooth decay, it is advised to floss once a day, brush twice daily, and limit dietary sugar intake.
 Patients who are at high risk of developing tooth decay should also consider using a fluoride mouthwash.